josepsanzcamp/SaltOS/code/lib/codemirror/CONTRIBUTING.md

 - Note that the linter (`bin/lint`) which is run after each commit complains about unused variables and functions.
 Prefix their names with an underscore to muffle it.

-- CodeMirror does *not* follow JSHint or JSLint prescribed style.
-  Patches that try to 'fix' code to pass one of these linters will be unceremoniously discarded.